 by Erika Rowe, Minnesota Biological Survey (MBS) Plant Ecologist

-Bog adder's-mouth (Malaxis paludosa) (L.) Sw.
-Due to its rarity and chameleon-like ability to blend into the surrounding vegetation, bog adder's-mouth (Malaxis paludosa (L.) Sw.) has proven to be one of the most elusive species of orchid native to Minnesota.
-The orchid's small stature and greenish color make it easy to overlook among the mossy hummocks within the swamps where it typically grows.
-Often, the only sign of its presence is the delicate inflorescence rising a scant 5-10cm above the moss.
+Bog adder's-mouth (Malaxis paludosa) (L.) Sw. - Due to its rarity and chameleon-like ability to blend into the surrounding vegetation, bog adder's-mouth (Malaxis paludosa (L.) Sw.) has proven to be one of the most elusive species of orchid native to Minnesota.
+The orchid's small stature and greenish color make it easy to overlook among the mossy hummocks within the swamps in which it typically grows.
+Often, the only sign of its presence is the delicate inflorescence rising a scant 5-10 cm above the moss.
 Populations also tend to be very small, often less than 10 plants at a site and rarely more than 20.
 This elusiveness has often earned bog adder's-mouth the reputation of being one of the rarest orchids in North America.

 Prior to 2005, the number of known populations in Minnesota amounted to only a handful distributed across four northern counties.
 The orchid was unknown in North America until 1904 when H. L. Lyon collected the first specimen in Otter Tail County somewhere near New York Mills.
 The next record wouldn't occur until 1915 in Clearwater County, followed by discoveries in 1924 and 1927 (also in Clearwater County), and in Hubbard County in 1934.
 Following this period of initial discovery no new populations were found until 1981, this time in Beltrami County.
 The last documented occurrence was in 2000, also in Beltrami County.
 Beyond Minnesota, the only state within the contiguous U.S. to have any documented populations, this circumboreal species has been found in scattered locations in Alaska and Canada, and in Eurasia where it is considered less rare.